monsterkodi/kode/readme.md

 **kode** is a programming language that transpiles to JavaScript.

-It is highly inspired by and *tries* to be compatible with [CoffeeScript](http://coffeescript.org), while adding some features and further its minimalistic approach.
+It is highly inspired by and *tries* to be compatible with [CoffeeScript](http://coffeescript.org), while adding some features and further its minimalistic approach:

-# A list of enhancements over CoffeeScript:

 ## Ranges